brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 Much like the Ancestral Guardian, Totem Warriors have no real conflict with the Poisoner feat, and the base Barbarian features like Reckless Attack make them great melee poisoners.

+### Cleric - Trickery Domain

+Clerics aren't really known for their weapon attacks, but Trickery Domain Clerics have some useful features that make them decent archers as well as tricksters.
+What makes them a good fit for a poisoner, though, is that they already get poison damage—at level 8, they can add poison damage to their weapon attacks.
+Overcoming resistance to poison is a minor perk, but it's still a good perk for a class that deals poison damage anyway.
+If you're wanting to go all-in on poison, Trickery Clerics let you double up on it.

 ### Fighter - Arcane Archer

 Arcane Archers gain access to the Archery fighting style to boost their accuracy, and also get Curving Shot, which significantly reduces the chance of a poisoned arrow being wasted.
 Their bonus action is usually available to apply the poison as well.